yamanoku/vuefes-japan-online-2022/pages/en.md

 ![Screenshot: Skip link in GitHub](../images/skip-link.png)

-They do not usually appear on the screen, but allow users to skip directly to content when there is a lot of header content.
+It does not usually appear on the screen, but allows you to skip directly to the content when there is a lot of header content.

 ### Fragments